History of the Portugal national football team: 2017 Confederations Cup

 Following their Euro 2016 victory, Portugal qualified to participate in the 2017 FIFA Confederations Cup.
 Portugal were drawn into Group A with Mexico, New Zealand and hosts Russia.
 In their opening match, Portugal faced Mexico.
 Ricardo Quaresma opened the scored in the 34th minute, following an assist from Cristiano Ronaldo.
 However, due to defensive errors Javier Hernández scored the equaliser in the 42nd minute.
 In the second half, Cédric Soares restored the advantage for Portugal, but minutes later Mexico would tie the game 2–2 after a header from Héctor Moreno, ending the match in a draw.

 In the next match, Portugal faced hosts Russia.
-The Portuguese dominated the Russians from the beginning, and the goal came naturally in thr 9th minute, scored by Cristiano Ronaldo.
+The Portuguese dominated the Russians from the beginning, and the goal came naturally in the 9th minute, scored by Cristiano Ronaldo.
 Afterwards, Raphaël Guerreiro injured himself during the game, being unable to play the rest of the competition, and the match ended with the Portuguese winning.
 In their last group stage match, Portugal faced New Zealand.
 Portugal took the advantage in the first half, with goals from Cristiano Ronaldo and Bernardo Silva.
 The result would be 4–0 in the second half after André Silva and Nani also put the ball in the back of the net.
 Thus, Portugal went to the semi-finals of the competition as the first place team of Group B, with a better goal difference than Mexico.

 In the semi-finals, Portugal faced Copa América winners Chile semi-finals.
-The game was extremely close with dangerous situations fot both sides and went into extra time after 90 minutes without a goal.
+The game was extremely close with dangerous situations for both sides and went into extra time after 90 minutes without a goal.
 The draw persisted for the entire amount of extra time.
 During this time, Gelson Martins replaced André Gomes, this being the first time a fourth substitution had been made in an official tournament match.
 Even before the extra time was over, Chile struck the post twice.
 The Chileans would eventually be victorious on penalties, with keeper Claudio Bravo saving all three Portuguese shots.

 In the third place game, Portugal faced Mexico in a rematch of the group stage game.
 André Silva had the opportunity to put Portugal ahead but missed a penalty in the 17th minute.
 It would be Mexico to open the scoring thanks to Luis Neto's own goal in the 55th minute.
 Pepe managed to restore equality at 91st minute, sending the game into extra time.
 During extra time, Adrien Silva took another penalty, this time successfully, but shortly afterwards Nélson Semedo left the team reduced to 10 after being sent off.
 Despite the numerical advantage on the field, Raúl Jiménez would eventually also see a red card for a foul on Eliseu.
 The result would be unchanged at 2–1 until the end.
 Thus, the Portuguese managed to reach the podium of the competition, finishing in third place.